Hyatt Regency Savannah

 Reservations and Travel Tips

-Book your room online or call the Sheraton Anchorage Hotel and Spa at (800) 325-3535.
+Book your room online or call the Hyatt Regency Savannah at 912-238-1234.
 Be sure to mention CU Conferences to receive rates starting at $259.

 Rates are based on availability.
 If you are unable to book a room, call CU Conferences at 888-465-6010 for assistance.

-The weather in Anchorage during the month of July is very pleasant.
-The average temperature is mid 70s during the day and mid to upper 50s in the evenings.
+The weather in Savannah during the month of June is very warm.
+The average temperature is mid 80s/90s during the day and mid to upper 70s in the evenings.

 Airport and Ground Transportation

-- Taxi fare from airport to Sheraton Anchorage Hotel & Spa is approximately $25.
-Additional passengers are an extra fee.
+Taxi fare from airport to Hyatt Regency Savannah is approximately $28.
+Additional passengers are an extra $5.